 A bookcase of honeycomb shaped cells was a spectacular space for displaying catalogues.
-The transparent-coloured acrylic installation is backlit via changing project specific energy efficient LED lights.
+The transparent-coloured acrylic installation was backlit via changing project specific energy efficient LED lights.

 Holding a selection of publications in honeycomb shaped cells, the installation is backlit through transparent acrylic via energy efficient LED lights.

 The installation showcases LAVA’s ongoing fascination with the efficiency and beauty of geometries in nature – the potential for naturally evolving systems for new building typologies and structures.
 The shape of the installation is based on a “voronoi”, or “bubble geometry”, in a similar way to the Beijing Watercube.
 The installation possesses an aesthetic that resonates throughout the gallery space while being incredibly functional.

 The bookcase uses the latest digital fabrication and engineering techniques such as CNC milling and CAD CAM technology.
 LAVA maintained a “digital chain” throughout the design and production process.